tony-sh/Keep-Node-Docs-Ukraine/docs/Node-Operation/manage.md

 [Latenthero](https://discord.com/channels/590951101600235531/590951101600235533/737707953221664779) created a [Telegram Bot](https://t.me/keep_alert_bot) for alerting when the ETH available for bonding is below a user set threshold.
 The code for the bot can be seen and eventually repurposed [here](https://github.com/latenthero/keep-alert-bot).
 It is available for Testnet as of August 2020.

-This document from Experience#2376 (in Discord) provides more details with references to the software code involved: [tBTC risk - liquidation and slashing details](https://hackmd.io/OzIeyWcfTVO69zIF67XCkg).
+This document from Experience#2376 provides more details with references to the software code involved: [tBTC risk - liquidation and slashing details](https://hackmd.io/OzIeyWcfTVO69zIF67XCkg).
 This graph from the document explains the risks well.
 <p align="center">
   <img width="800" src="https://user-images.githubusercontent.com/68167410/88967178-0975ab80-d273-11ea-9696-15f2ce8995c5.png">
 </p>

+h/t ssh

 ## Node Updates